Is Your Dog Overexposed or Under Engaged?

 C. Whenever I feel like it

-D. Never, I don’t think those places are very clean/safe/fun/etc.
+D. Never, I don’t think those places are very clean or safe

-5. How much time do you spend interacting with your dog on a daily basis?
+5. How much time do you spend interacting with your dog daily?

 A. 30 minutes or more